 DOG OWNER RESPONSIBLE FOR INJURY CAUSED BY DOG EVEN IF IT DID NOT BITE

 In Minnesota, the law holds a dog owner strictly liable for ANY injury caused by the dog.
 Minnesota Statute § 347.22 provides that if a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.
 This means that the law not only protects against a dog bite, but also against ANY situation where a person is injured because of a dog.
-Our lawyers have successfully represented many people injured by a dog in MN who were not bitten or attacked.
+Our attorneys have successfully represented many people injured by a dog in MN who were not bitten or attacked.
 For example, we have represented many people injured by a dog that were pushed down stairs, knocked off a bicycle, tripped while running, and many other situations where there was no direct attack or dog bite.

 The MN “injury caused by a dog” statute requires some sort of affirmative conduct by the dog that “proximately causes” the injury for the owner to be responsible.
 Determining proximate cause requires an intensely fact specific inquiry.
 Proximate cause is rarely a disputed issue under the statute because the statutory phrase “attacks or injures” contemplates action by a dog that directly and immediately produces injury to the person the dog attacks or injures.
 However, on occasion proximate cause will be disputed under the statute, e.g. where one dog attacks another dog and a person is injured either by the attack itself, or when the person tries to stop the attack and protect his own dog in such a way as to break the chain of causation.